eduP2P/common/test_suite/README.md

 2. The filtering script only performs the conntrack monitoring process if the filtering behaviour is *not* Address and Port-Dependent, i.e., only with a Full Cone or Restricted Cone NAT.
-For Address and Port Dependent Mapping behaviour, packets that do *not* come from the original session’s endpoint should be dropped, so the process is unnecessary.
+For Address and Port-Dependent Mapping behaviour, packets that do *not* come from the original session’s endpoint should be dropped, so the process is unnecessary.
 3. The delay of the filtering script is only an issue for Restricted